 - It's a Long Story:Riker: This is gonna take a little time to explain.

-- The Main Characters Do Everything: When Riker decides to hop down to the planet to look for the mercenaries that took Picard, acting first officer Data points out that he shouldn't go as his place is on the bridge, and that he would have said the same thing to Picard.
-Riker ignores him.
-And gets captured, and is very lucky to escape without his chief engineer or chief of security being hurt in addition to the redshirt that takes a hit.
-Later on Geordi, Data & Worf go back down to the planet, with Troi also apparently down there with a search team.
-One wonders who exactly was left up on the Enterprise, which would have been missing it's regular Captain & First Officer, Second Officer Data, Chief Engineer Geordi, Chief of Security Worf and Troi (although she wasn't command qualified yet).
-Presumably Doctor Crusher who is command qualified would be in the Captain's chair, but she's only briefly in the episode.
+- The Main Characters Do Everything: When Riker decides to hop down to the planet to look for the mercenaries who took Picard, acting first officer Data points out that he shouldn't go, as his place is on the bridge, and that he would have said the same thing to Picard.
+Riker ignores him, gets captured, and is very lucky to escape without his chief engineer or chief of security being hurt in addition to the redshirt that takes a hit.
+Later on, Geordi, Data, and Worf go back down to the planet, with Troi also apparently down there with a search team.
+Missing its regular Captain and First Officer, Second Officer Data, Chief Engineer Geordi, Chief of Security Worf, and Troi, the ship would be operating on quite a skeleton crew.